xzuttz/efcore-buffer-flush/README.md

 When to flush the cache and save all changes can be determined by your own logic.

+## Optional BatchSize

+The BatchSize parameter on the bulk operations is optional.
+Without it, changes will be buffered until one of the following methods flushes the cache.

 ## All DbSets stored in cache

 ```SaveChangesMaybeHelper.FlushCache()``` flushes all DbSets stored in the cache.